quxiaofeng/dkhrs.ml/cnn-for-dummies.md

 The computation of \\( \\frac{\\partial vec(\\mathbf{x}^{i+1})}{\\partial (vec(\\mathbf{w}^i)^T)} \\) and \\( \\frac{\\partial vec(\\mathbf{x}^{i+1})}{\\partial(vec(\\mathbf{x}^i)^T)} \\) is not difficult in most cases, because \\( \\mathbf{x}^i \\) is directly related to \\( \\mathbf{x}^{i+1} \\), through a function with parameters \\( \\mathbf{w}^i \\).
 The details of these partial derivatives will be discussed in the following sections.

+## 4 The convolution layer ##

+Now that the CNN architecture is clear, we will discuss in details the different types of layers, starting from the convolution layer.

+### 4.1 Input, output, Filters, and notations ###

+Suppose we are considering the l-th layer, whose inputs form a 3D tensor xl with xl 2 RHlWlDl
+.
+Thus, we need a triplet index set (il; jl; dl) to pointing to any specic element in xl.
+That is, the triplet (il; jl; dl) refers to one element in xl, which is in the dl-th slice / channel, and at spatial location (il; jl) (at the il-th row, and jl-th column).
+In actual CNN learning, a mini-batch strategy is usually used.
+In that case, xl becomes a 4D tensor in RHlWlDlN where N is the mini-batch size.
+For simplicity we assume that N = 1 in this note.
+In order to simplify the notations which will appear later, we follow the zero-based indexing convention, which species that 0  il < Hl, 0  jl < Wl, and 0  dl < Dl.